 Rachel H. Jennings

 Rachel Jennings joined Ropes & Gray in 2018 as an associate in the litigation and enforcement practice group.
+She represents clients in complex civil and criminal litigation and enforcement matters, including appeals, client counseling, and internal investigations.

 Before joining the firm, Rachel clerked for the Honorable Henry F. Floyd for the U.S. Court of Appeals for the Fourth Circuit.
 She also assisted the special counsel to the Senate Democrats for the Supreme Court confirmation hearings for Neil M. Gorsuch and Brett M. Kavanaugh, and was a 2017 Law Fellow for the Fellowships at Auschwitz for the Study of Professional Ethics.